 Grant Writing Skills

 Acquiring good grant writing skills is a key component for a successful independent investigator.
-Towards the end of their training period trainees are encouraged to prepare an F-type (pre- and post-doctoral trainees) or a K-type (post-doctoral trainees) application, under their mentor’s guidance.
-Trainees are encouraged to attend Mock Study Sections, offered by the Clinical Research Training Center, held twice a year.
+Towards the end of their training period trainees are required to prepare an F-type (pre- and post-doctoral trainees) or a K-type (post-doctoral trainees) application, under their mentor’s guidance.
+Trainees are encouraged to submit their F-type proposal to the SDTP Mock Study Section, which are assembled specifically for SDTP and MRC fellowship applications.
+Review panels are assembled and chaired by Audrey McAlinden, PhD, SDTP Steering Committee member.
+Complete fellowship proposals and Sponsor Statement are typically submitted at least 2 weeks before the review panel meeting, which will occur about 4 weeks before the deadline.
+Trainees preparing K-type awards are encouraged to attend Mock Study Sections, offered by the Clinical Research Training Center, held twice a year.

 Scientific Writing Skills